Understanding and managing your leads

 In this article, we'll delve into the following:

-- Where to find your leads
+- Where to find your leads?

-- How leads are organised on web
+- How leads are organised (web only)?

-- Adding lead notes and scores
+- How to add notes and scores (web and mobile)?

 - FAQs